elatd/twitter-post-genai/README.md

 If `GOOGLE_SHEETS_WEBHOOK_URL` is omitted, the API route uses the Google Sheets API with the above credentials to append each tweet to the first empty row of the specified worksheet.

+The scheduler uses the Twitter environment variables above to post tweets automatically based on entries in your Google Sheet.

 ## Screenshots